-14. That "the Twelve" are the second quorum in authority and importance in the general work of the church; and is the leading missionary body of laborers, under the direction and counsel of the Presidency, whose duty it is to preach the gospel, win souls to Christ, administer in the rights of the gospel, carry the gospel to this and every other nation, take charge of and direct other missionaries; and to do any work within their calling, which the necessities of the work and general welfare of the church may demand.
+14. That "the Twelve" are the second quorum in authority and importance in the general work of the church; and is the leading missionary body of laborers, under the direction and counsel of the Presidency, whose duty it is to preach the gospel, win souls to Christ, administer in the rites of the gospel, carry the gospel to this and every other nation, take charge of and direct other missionaries; and to do any work within their calling, which the necessities of the work and general welfare of the church may demand.

-JOSEPH SMITH,

-President of Council.
+JOSEPH SMITH, President of Council.

-HEMAN C. SMITH,

-HENRY A. STEBBINS,

-Secretaries of Council.
+HEMAN C. SMITH, HENRY A. STEBBINS, Secretaries of Council.

 No. 387.
-That it is the sense of this conference that our ministry should confine themselves to the preaching of the gospel, and that they desist from preaching that which can not be fully sustained by the standard works of the church.
+That it is the sense of this conference that our ministry should confine themselves to the preaching of the gospel, and that they desist from preaching that which cannot be fully sustained by the standard works of the church.

 No. 388.
-A blank form for ministry reports, also a form of summons to appear, before elders' courts, were adopted, with a provision that the Board of tion, therefore be it

-Publication furnish such forms.
+A blank form for ministry reports, also a form of summons to appear, before elders' courts, were adopted, with a provision that the Board of Publication furnish said forms.

 No. 389.
-Whereas, In the prosecution of the Temple Lot Suit, questions and settlement of title and property interests are likely to further arise requiring atten-
+Whereas, In the prosecution of the Temple Lot Suit, questions and settlement of title and property interests are likely to further arise requiring attention, therefore be it